fastapi/fastapi/docs/en/docs/fastapi-people.md

 ## Team

-This is the current list of team members, they have different levels of involvement and permissions, they can perform [repo management tasks](./management-tasks.md){.internal-link target=_blank}.
+This is the current list of team members. 😎

+They have different levels of involvement and permissions, they can perform [repository management tasks](./management-tasks.md){.internal-link target=_blank} and together we  [manage the FastAPI repository](./management.md){.internal-link target=_blank}.

 <div class="user-list user-list-center">
 {% for user in members["members"] %}